Divvy: 2019 expansion

 In March 2019, Mayor Rahm Emanuel proposed a 9-year contract to grant Lyft (owner of Motivate) exclusive rights to operate the city-owned system and receive a portion of the subsequent advertisement revenue.
 The deal required Lyft to invest US$50 million to add 175 stations and 10,500 bikes to the system, expand to all 50 city wards by 2021, and add electric pedal bikes which could lock to both Divvy stations and conventional bike racks.
 Lyft would additionally be required to make annual payments to the city starting at US$6 million and increasing by 4 percent each year; the city would share in at least US$1.5 million in advertisement revenue each year.

 The proposal passed a Pedestrian and Traffic Safety Committee vote in the City Council on April 8 and was approved by the full City Council on April 10.

-As of September 2019, Divvy had 608 stations (594 stations in Chicago and 14 in Evanston).
+Post-pandemic performance

+Since COVID, the Divvy network has continued to grow.
+As of May 2025, Divvy has over 1,000 stations, mostly within Chicago city limits, with numerous stations in Evanston as well.
+Divvy covers a total of 234 square miles, the largest service area of any bicycle sharing system in North America.
+Recent additions have allowed Divvy to meet the City of Chicago's stated goal of achieving four stations per square mile, thus allowing every Chicagoan to be within a short distance of a Divvy station.

+Divvy's success has driven bike and scooter trips in Chicago to new highs, with more than 11 million trips recorded across all bikes and scooters in 2024 (including roughly 7 million from Divvy).
+Much of this can be attributed to the system's rapid geographic expansion, as well as targeted investments in stations near key transit connection points - such as the Peterson / Ridge Metra Station and the CTA's Damen Green Line Station and Orange Line Midway Stations.
+In tandem with Divvy's growing footprint, the Chicago Department of Transportation (CDOT) has also worked to install bikeways to promote usage, with more than 50 miles of bike route being added in 2023 alone.
+Development of the Divvy network has helped Chicago achieve the nation's fastest growth in cycling trips, up 119% from 2019 to 2023, with particularly robust increases among communities on the Far South Side and northern lakefront.